idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 ##### Install an NCRC application

 Installing an NCRC application requires authentication.
-If you have sufficient privileges the package installation will commence:
+If you have sufficient privileges, the package installation will commence:

 ```bash
 $> conda activate base